Brunner246/cadwork_bim/docs/1.Import/entities_table.en.md

 ![localized image](../img/what.jpg)

-How must this data be described?
-What quality should the geometry correspond to?<br> What information do you need from the partner?
+How must this data be described? <br>
+What quality should the geometry correspond to? <br>
+What information do you need from the counterpart? <br>
+Which model view definition is used for the application? <br>
+For data exchange, we recommend the MVD CoordinationView for IFC 2x3. <br>
+For IFC 4, the MVD DesignTransferView is recommended. <br>

+An MVD (Model View Definition) defines a subset of the IFC specification (IFC schema).
+This subset focuses on the requirements (exchange requirements) of the creator and recipient of the information.
+The requirements are elicited on the basis of an IDM (Information Delivery Manual)1.

+An IDM defines the scope and type of an information requirement that must be needed or delivered by the project participants at a specific point in time (process) (exchange requirements).

 ![localized image](../img/how.jpg)